IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-python.md

   If the user has opted out, this method returns None, so be sure to handle that case.
   :::

-### Server-Only Integration
+### Server-Side Integration

-If you're using server-only integration (see [Publisher Integration Guide, Server-Only](../guides/custom-publisher-integration.md)):
+If you're using server-side integration (see [Publisher Integration Guide, Server-Side](../guides/custom-publisher-integration.md)):

 1. Store this identity as a JSON string in the user's session, using the `token_generate_response.get_identity_json_string()` function.